Execute SQL

 }

-Execute a Postgres function as RPC POST
+Execute a Postgres function as an RPC call POST

 Invokes `schema.function(arg => ...)` on the pool selected by `X-Athena-Client`.
 Requires API key with right `gateway.rpc.execute`.
 Success responses return **`{"data": [...], "count": ...}`** (not the usual `status`/`message` envelope).
 Rows are JSON objects keyed by selected columns.